ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt/guide.en-gb.md

 #### Importing KMS certificate

-Most KMS providers require a certificate to [establish a secure connection](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-0212CEF2-7871-4E00-ADF2-0C71401D5E1A.html){.external} with the vCenter.
+Most KMS providers require a certificate to [establish a secure connection](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.security.doc/GUID-0212CEF2-7871-4E00-ADF2-0C71401D5E1A.html) with the vCenter.

 From the vCenter on which you added the KMS server, select it.
 In "All options", click `Establish a trusted link with KMS`{.action}.

 > [!warning]
 >
 > Ensure that the certificate is not encrypted with a password when you download it from the KMS.
-For example, if you create a user, create one without a password and download the certificate for the KMS user.
+For example, if you create a user, create one without passwords and download the certificate for the KMS user.
 >

 ![import KMS certificate](images/vm-encrypt_02.png){.thumbnail}